 Second is the way how sharpening works.
 In their simplest forms, sharpening tools and plugins, enhance the contrast between the pixels of differing tonal value or color.
 In laymen terms, the borders are enhanced.
 This enhancement should not be distinctly visible as an outline.
 If that happens, you have gone overboard with sharpening.

-(An example of oversharpening in the photograph above.
-Notice the light shade of the bordering pixels of the dry branches.
+Notice the light shade of the bordering pixels of the dry branches in the left side image.
 Similarly the dark pixels of the branches near the border have also been further darkened.
-Compare the photograph with the crop below which has been taken directly from the original of the photograph)
+Compare the photograph with the crop on the right which has been taken directly from the original of the photograph.

 Dynamic range, saturation and sharpening are the three most common settings that I have seen photographers going overboard with.
 Each and every setting in photo-editing programs can be a potential threat to the beauty of the photograph.
 In photo-editing, less is usually more!